typohnebild/numpy-vs-mir/README.md

 especially crucial for the Python implementation when it is accelerated with numba, since in this initialization phase the JIT-Compiler of numba is doing his work.
-So we want to avoid that _perf_ counts the FLOPs that occur while this phase.
+So we want to avoid that _perf_ counts the FLOP/s that occur while this phase.
 To achieve this we used the delay option for _perf_, which delays the start of the measurement and also implemented a delay in our programs.
 The delay for the program is meant to be a bit longer then the actual startup